phold/core/README.md

 Migrations
 ==========

-We will support migrations that Hugo toolings suport: Jekyll, WordPress, Blogger, etc.
+We will support migrations that the Hugo tools support: Jekyll, WordPress, Blogger, etc.

 Command Line
 ============